 What is the best time to go whale watching?

-The best time to see whales is May and September, when they are migrating through the area.
+The best time to see whales is May and September, when they migrate through the area.
 However, if you want to see humpback whales, we recommend September-January.
 During this time, you can also see other marine life, such as dolphins, turtles, and stingrays.

 Where is the best place in the world to go whale watching?